 When you decide that investing in an equity fund is the route you want to take for your portfolio, you have several options that might make sense.
 You can:

 - Buy shares of an equity mutual fund through a brokerage account.

 - Open a Roth IRA or Traditional IRA at a brokerage firm and use it to buy shares of an equity mutual fund.

 Just as with regular mutual funds, publicly traded equity funds are required to distribute all dividend income and realized capital gains (if any) to shareholders each year.
 As a result, you have to look at your total return, not just the share price, which can be deceiving depending on the level of distributions made in any given time period.
-Most brokerage firms and virtually all mutual fund companies will allow you to automatically reinvest any distributions, in whole or part, into more shares of the fund so you increase your total ownership over time.
+Most brokerage firms and virtually all mutual fund companies will allow you to automatically reinvest any distributions, in whole or in part, into more shares of the fund, so you increase your total ownership over time.